-Democracy thrives on the fact that citizens have a say.
-To do so, they must be able to understand what is going on.
-Especially when it is about topics that determine citizens’ own lives, and impact on society as a whole.
+Democracy thrives when citizens have a real say.
+For this to happen, they must be able to understand what is going on.
+This is especially the case when it comes to topics that determine citizens’ own lives, and impact on society as a whole.
 And it’s even moreso the case in times of crisis.
-Economy affects everyone, and yet many people do not understand how it operates.
+The economy affects us all, and yet many people do not understand how it operates.
 But this is not inevitable: people can understand the economy, with the right tools.

-That is the aim of this two-year project.
-To this end, economists from different ‘schools’ and adult educators from Austria, Estonia, the Czech Republic, Ireland, Poland, Spain and Germany are working on a learning platform on socio-economic issues.
+This is the aim of our two-year project.
+To this end, adult educators, together with economists from different schools of thoughts, from Austria, Estonie, the Czech Republic, Ireland, Poland, Spain and Germany are working together to build a learning platform.

-- Economic strategies for crisis management: austerity policy or more government investment?
+- Economic strategies for responding to crises: austerity or investment?

-- Debt in an economy and the case of the Irish debt crisis,
+- Sovereign debt in the economy, and the Irish debt crisis

-- Effects of tax evasion on the global South,
+- The effects of tax evasion on the Global South,

-- Migration and economy: Do refugees take away the work of others?
+- Migration and the economy: Do refugees really take away the work of others?

-First parts of the learning platform will be published in autumn 2020.
-Until then, we offer inspirations on our website for current economic topics.
+The first parts of the learning platform will be published in Autumn 2020.
+Until then, we will be publishing perspectives on current economic topics here.